jstolarek/jstolarek.github.io/pages/posts/2025-04-19-the-legend-of-heroes-trails-in-the-sky-fc-game-review.md

 ---
-title: Legend of Heroes&#58; Trails in the Sky FC.
+title: The Legend of Heroes&#58; Trails in the Sky FC.
 Game review
 date: 2025-04-19
 ---